metiago/metiago.github.io/docs/aws/aws-ec2-mysql.md

 ### 3. Create EC2 Instance

-####  This can be created directly on the web console or via CLI.
 Remember to select the security group created previouslly as well as the keypair when requested for.

 ```ssh
 # List all OS images